 - Flash sales are short term sales.
 They rarely last for more than 3 days, but I’ve also seen a few that last for several months.

 - Generally speaking, sales with low prices to popular destinations expire within a 24-hours.
 Some sales last less than a few hours and any deal can expire at anytime.

-- I have no control on airfare price fluctuations or availability.
+- We have no control on airfare price fluctuations or availability.
 If you see a destination on sale that you want, then don’t procrastinate.

 - We provide the details on where the deal can be purchased, and a list of example dates that will pull up the discounted fare.